UNSEEN PIC! No More COLD VIBES Between Aishwarya Rai & Shweta Bachchan; Caught HUGGING While Dancing

 Big B Owned The Dance Floor & How

 Presenting you a collage of Big B's amazing pictures from the dance floor.
-Ranveer Singh is indeed the powerhouse of energy and talent but we gotta say that Big B is no less.
-He's a bunch of awesomeness.
+Ranveer Singh is indeed a powerhouse of energy but we gotta say that Big B is a bunch of awesomeness.

 How Sweet Is That!